GeoffCox/sterling-svelte/src/routes/(app)/topics/architecture/+page.md

 and the selected value. `TreeItem` sets a `TreeItemContext` that tells `TreeItem` children, if the item is disabled and the depth of the children.

-## Components locate across hiearchy with role and data-props
+## Components locate elements using role and data-props

 Slots don't allow components to know what type of elements are filling the slot.
 Other times there may be sibling or parent elements a component doesn't know about because they are not within